jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

 8. The data rows are first sorted by 'set', then by 'subject', then by 'activity' to make the dataset more readable.

-9. Finally the data is written to a text file, UciHarSub.txt, in the user's working directory.
+9. Finally the data is written to a text file, UCI_HAR_Sub.txt, in the user's working directory.
 This text file can then be viewed with other software such as MicroSoft Excel (must import the text file using 'space' as a delimeter) or read back into R with a function such as read.table().
 After sourcing the script, the resulting data frame, 'ds', exists in the user's workspace and can be explored from within R.